 "To see your chances for winning any of the Games, click on the Culture Tab.
 You'll see listed on the panel each of the Games, along with your city's chances of winning them.
-For more information, click on the Magnifying

-Nike describes the thrill of victory and the agony of defeat.

-Glass button.
-In the screen that appears, you'll see listed the number of Podiums, Gymnasiums and Theatres your city has.
+For more information, click on the Magnifying Glass button.
+In the screen that appears, you'll see listed the number of Podiums, Gymnasiums and Theaters your city has.
 You'll also get a sense of how much of the city has access to each of the culture types.
 If the city has a Stadium, it is also listed here.